-Expat taxes for Americans in Australia is not too complicated.
-Recently, we’ve held a webinar for Americans living Down Under, showcasing the most important tax changes of 2021.
-Plus we shared how to claim Stimulus checks abroad.
+Filing expat taxes for Americans in Australia are actually not that complicated.
+Recently, MyExpatTaxes CEO, Nathalie Goldstein, held a webinar for Americans living ‘down under,’ showcasing the most important tax changes of 2021.
+Plus, we shared how to claim Stimulus checks abroad.

-Now, we’re going to be sharing that information with you!
-Here are the essential facts Americans in Australia need to know about reporting their expat taxes:
+If you couldn’t attend the webinar, you’re in luck.
+We’re going to be sharing that information with you!
+Here are the essential facts Americans in Australia need to know about reporting their US taxes:

 Filing Requirements and US Tax Deadlines

 As an American abroad, you only need to file US taxes if you reach the tax filing requirement for 2021:

 |Filing Status:||Worldwide gross income amount:|